silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/04_Secure_Coding.md

 	  }
 	}

-This might not be applicable in all cases - especially if you are building an API thats likely to be customized.
+This might not be applicable in all cases - especially if you are building an API thats likely to be customised.
 If you're passing unescaped data, make sure to be explicit about it by writing *phpdoc*-documentation and *prefixing* your variables ($RAW_data instead of $data).